Live events in Microsoft Stream

 Just like any other video in Stream, you can make the live event open to your entire company or limit the access to specific groups or people.
 This provides an end-to-end creation and viewing experience inside of Stream.

-After the event, in the video on demand, with intelligent features including:
+After the event, the video will be available on demand with intelligent features including:

 Speech-to-text and closed captions